-- 7.29 Once data has been fully allocated to US units, it can be mapped into the capital expenditure sections of tables 4D and 4E by way of three specific data classifications.
-These classifications are split between the following criteria to populate tables 4D and 4E: - Base capital expenditure; - Enhancement capital expenditure; - Developer services capital expenditure; and - Third party - 7.30 Developer Services (DS) expenditure is that required by developers to provide the same current level of service to newly connected customers.
-It also includes expenditure to divert water and sewer mains in connection with property developments, road improvements etc (RAG 4.10). - 7.31 The largest adjustment within DS is to remove fair value assets.
+- 7.27 Once data has been fully allocated to US units, it can be mapped into the capital expenditure sections of tables 4D and 4E by way of three specific data classifications.
+These classifications are split between the following criteria to populate tables 4D and 4E: - Base capital expenditure; - Enhancement capital expenditure; - Developer services capital expenditure; and - Third party - 7.28 Developer Services (DS) expenditure is that required by developers to provide the same current level of service to newly connected customers.
+It also includes expenditure to divert water and sewer mains in connection with property developments, road improvements etc (RAG 4.11). - 7.29 The largest adjustment within DS is to remove fair value assets.
 These are being built by the Developers which Thames will adopt at nil cost upon completion.
 Under IFRS, we need to value these assets in our Balance Sheet although no real spend to Thames.
 This requires an adjustment to recognise the assets in our Balance Sheet at fair value and the related income.
-However, the fair value is posted to the projects/SAP as normal 'Value of Work Done' (VoWD) journal thereby increasing VoWD.

-- 7.32 For APR Tables 4D and 4E, these are being adjusted to remove these from the Gross capex.
-These will subsequently tie into the reg tables for 4N and 4O (after adjustments excluded/included, which are completed by Developer Services team). - 7.33 The additional lines for third party services relate to capital expenditure that enable the fulfilment of bulk supplies and other services to other monopoly suppliers and inset appointees, i.e. on-going supply of water and sewerage services.
+However, the fair value is posted to the projects/SAP as normal 'Value of Work Done' (VoWD) journal thereby increasing VoWD. - 7.30 For APR Tables 4D and 4E, these are being adjusted to remove these from the Gross capex.
+These will subsequently tie into the reg tables for 4N and 4O (after adjustments excluded/included, which are completed by Developer Services team). - 7.31 The additional lines for third party services relate to capital expenditure that enable the fulfilment of bulk supplies and other services to other monopoly suppliers and inset appointees, i.e. on-going supply of water and sewerage services.
 Further, OFWAT provided guidance on what services should be considered as 3rd party and which ones fall under principal services.
-This is in reference to Appendix 1 of RAG4.10 which we have assessed and interpreted based on the summary below. - Projects included within table lines 4P.1 and 4P.2 (expenditures on non-price control diversions) have been included and considered as 3rd party, in line with Developer Services method statements and assumptions; - Projects that are with another monopoly suppliers/inset appointees that provide bulk supplies have been considered as 3rd party; and - Rechargeable costs such as non-primary, fire hydrants and installation of meters to non-household are considered as 3rd party services however are recognized as opex (not as capex). - 7.34 Consultation and confirmation from relevant business specialists have been made to confirm whether RAG's requirement as per above is appropriate and consistent with our reporting.
+This is in reference to Appendix 1 of RAG4.11 which we have assessed and interpreted based on the summary below. - Projects that are with another monopoly suppliers/inset appointees that provide bulk supplies have been considered as 3rd party; and - Rechargeable costs such as non-primary, fire hydrants and installation of meters to non-household are considered as 3rd party services however are recognized as opex (not as capex). - 7.32 Consultation and confirmation from relevant business specialists have been made to confirm whether RAG's requirement as per above is appropriate and consistent with our reporting.